Average reach is down 34% in 2025. Feeds are crowded, and the bar for relevance is higher.

 Why does this matter?

-Posts with a reading level above 10th grade experience 36% less reach, showing that simplicity is essential.
+Posts with a reading level above 10th grade experience over 35% less reach, showing that simplicity is essential.

 Top Posts Favor Structure